 Joules has shown a similar trajectory to many other retail chains since flotation.
 IPO proceeds were used to pay of indebtedness, leading to a net cash position.
-The growth in turnover has been impressive, and this has been matched by profit indicating some good pricing power:
+The growth in turnover has been impressive.
+This has been matched by profit indicating some good pricing power:

-Indeed a look at its website shows that this is not the type of retailer that is going to get involved in discount sales unlike many other brands.
-Neither has it gone down the route of having a huge amount of money tied up in inventories: Ted Baker had £225m, Superdry had almost £190m, the figure is £35m which is smaller even factoring in turnover.
+Indeed a look at its website shows that this is not the type of retailer that is going to get involved in discount sales, unlike many other brands.
+Neither has it gone down the route of having a huge amount of money tied up in inventories.
+Ted Baker had £225m, Superdry had almost £190m, the figure is £35m which is smaller relative to turnover.

-The broker note (available on Research Tree) gives more detail to the stock error, citing a miscalculation which led to stock being diverted into stores leaving website demand unfulfilled.
-The profit impact is given as £3.5m, so this seems like a colossal error.
+The broker note (available on Research Tree) gives more detail to the stock error.
+It cites a miscalculation which led to stock being diverted into stores leaving website demand unfulfilled.
+The profit impact is given as £3.5m, so this seems like a colossal error relative to profit.

-Still, this may look to be a ‘good’ profit warning, in that the company had been unable to fill demand and it certainly beats the opposite alternative (no demand for products).
-This is not an automatic signal to buy, but Creightons (LON:CRL) had a similar issue and has gone from strength to strength after fixing it; but on the flip side Moss Bros had stock issues and are still struggling, going by their share price.
+Still, this may look to be a ‘good’ profit warning.
+The inference may be the company had been unable to fill demand and it certainly beats the opposite alternative (no demand for products).
+This is not an automatic signal to buy, but Creightons (LON:CRL) had a similar issue and has gone from strength to strength after fixing it.
+On the flip side Moss Bros had stock issues and are still struggling, going by their share price.